 Crias need to drink about 10% of their body weight in milk per day for the first few weeks of their life.
 That will provide them with the nutrition they need to grow and mature so they can begin eating adult foods.

-Do Llamas Have any Predators?
+Do Llamas Have Any Predators?

 Llamas are almost entirely domesticated these days, so they have a fair amount of protection against predators from their owners.
 However, that does not mean they are immune to predation.
 Take a look at some of the more common predators that llamas have to face throughout their lives.

 Llamas can be killed by large carnivore predators, but security measures can also help reduce the incidence of livestock loss.
-When predators do manage to range in the same area as Llamas, they will often pick off the young or sickly rather than fight a healthy adult llama.
+When predators do manage to range in the same area as llamas, they will often pick off the young or sickly rather than fight a healthy adult llama.

 Of course, humans could also be counted among the predators of llamas because of their history of killing them for food.
 Llamas are rarely killed for food since they are frequently kept as pets, as livestock guards, or used for their wool like sheep.

-Why Are Llamas Are Kept as Flock Guards?
+Why Are Llamas Kept as Flock Guards?